llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Discover register information from the remote GDB server.

-### Priority To Implement

-High.
-Any target that can self describe its registers, should do so.
-This means if new registers are ever added to a remote target, they will get picked up automatically, and allows registers to change depending on the actual CPU type that is used.

-NB: `qRegisterInfo` is deprecated in favor of the standard gdb remote serial protocol register description method, `qXfer:features:read:target.xml`.
-If `qXfer:features:read:target.xml` is supported, `qRegisterInfo` does not need to be implemented.
-The target.xml format is used by most gdb RSP stubs whereas `qRegisterInfo` was an lldb-only design.
-`qRegisterInfo` requires one packet per register and can have undesirable performance costs at the start of a debug session, whereas target.xml may be able to describe all registers in a single packet.

-### Description

 With LLDB, for register information, remote GDB servers can add support for the "qRegisterInfoN" packet where "N" is a zero based base 16 register number that must start at zero and increase by one